freqtrade/freqtrade/docs/configuration.md

 ### Understand stoploss

-The `stoploss` configuration parameter is loss in percentage that should trigger a sale.
-For example, value `-0.10` will cause immediate sell if the profit dips below -10% for a given trade.
-This parameter is optional.

-Most of the strategy files already include the optimal `stoploss` value.
-This parameter is optional.
-If you use it in the configuration file, it will take over the `stoploss` value from the strategy file.
+Go to the [stoploss documentation](stoploss.md) for more details.

 ### Understand trailing stoploss

-Go to the [trailing stoploss Documentation](stoploss.md) for details on trailing stoploss.
+Go to the [trailing stoploss Documentation](stoploss.md#trailing-stop-loss) for details on trailing stoploss.

 ### Understand initial_state